-Endpoint Detection and Response includes Active Response Shell which provides the ability to remotely investigate attacks, collect forensic data, and remediate detections on Windows and Linux endpoints.
+Endpoint Detection and Response includes Active Response Shell (ARS) which provides the ability to remotely investigate attacks, collect forensic data, and remediate detections on Windows, Windows ARM, and Linux endpoints.
 Authorized Super Admins can securely access their endpoints remotely with Nebula.

-To configure Active Response Shell, see Endpoint Detection and Response policy settings in Nebula.
+To configure ARS, see Endpoint Detection and Response policy settings in Nebula.

 Requirements